MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-upgrade-configuration.md

 > [!NOTE]
 > If the generated pull request has merge conflicts, these need to be resolved to complete the upgrade.
 A free Azure DevOps extension called **Pull Request Merge Conflict Extension** can be install from [Visual Studio Market Place](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.conflicts-tab).

-## Create the CustomAzureDevOps custom connector policies
+## Verify the CustomAzureDevOps custom connector policies

-You should have 3 policies under **Definition** tab in the CustomAzureDevOps custom connector.
-Verify the policies are created accordingly to the following information.
-You might need to create missing policies.
+You should have 6 policies under **Definition** tab in the CustomAzureDevOps custom connector.
+Verify the policies are created according to the following information.
+You might need to create the missing policies or update them to ensure they match the specifications.
+Pay attention to the Operations field which in some cases has been seen to be empty after upgrade.

-**Set host to `https://vssps.dev.azure.com` policy
+**Set host to `https://vssps.dev.azure.com`** policy

 | **Field name**         | **Value**   |
 |-------------------|-------------------|